PaulaScholz/TwoPaneGroupInfoList/README.md

         }

 ```
-The first thing is to check the spanned status of the application.
+The switch statement determines the spanned status of the application.
 We do this by examing the `ApplicationViewMode` value of the current`ApplicationView`.
 Note that you need to be using the preview `WinUI` library to have the `Spanning` enum value.

-There is no way to query the actual application spanned status, instead we know the application starts in an unspanned default mode and we keep track of changes through our `ApplicationIsSpanned` boolean property each time `MainPage_SizeChanged` is fired.
+There is no way to query the actual application spanned status.
+Instead we know the application starts in an unspanned default mode and we keep track of changes through our `ApplicationIsSpanned` boolean property each time `MainPage_SizeChanged` is fired.

 Then, if we have a currently selected contact in the `GroupedListView`, we call the `DisplayView.Current.SetCurrentContact` method, which will change the `TwoPaneView.WideModeConfiguration` and `TwoPaneView.TallModeConfiguration` to `LeftRight` and `TopBotton`, by calling `MainPage.SetDualPanes()` through the static `Current` instance variable.